rmsMD/rmsMD/cran-comments.md

 ## Changes in this version
-- Minor updates to vignettes for clarity.
-- No changes to package functionality.
+- Addition of new function ggrmsMD() and associated helpers and vignettes

 ## Additional Notes
 - This is an update to an existing package, *not* a new release.